Andrew-D-Gibson/Offensive_Cyber_Capstone_AY2026_2027/README.md

-# Offensive Cyber Agent: a minimal fair_llm ReAct testbed
+# Offensive Cyber Agent

-A small, fully-synthetic ReAct agent, built from fair_llm's basic building blocks, that has to chain six tool calls through a fake "pivot" scenario to find a flag.
+A small fair_llm agent that has to chain six tool calls through a fake scenario to find a flag.

 **No real network access, no real exploits, no cyber connectivity.** Every tool result is a hardcoded, deterministic lookup in `offensive_cyber/toy_network.py`.
-This is a fixed design constraint of the project, not a placeholder — do not wire any tool up to a live host, socket, or subprocess.
+This is a purposeful design constraint to prevent any need to sandbox our agent.
+Do not wire any tool up to a live host, socket, or subprocess.

 ## Why this scenario
 The toy network requires a genuine multi-step chain:

 ```